 Transformation of photons into protons cools the core, provides a heat sink for mantle heating and protons transform with core current electrons into, oxygen, carbon, sulfur and other elements in exothermic nuclear reactions (up to iron on the periodic table) which grow in water and gas saturated magma plumes upward from the core.

 Transformation of protons and electrons into mantle elements increases mantle mass and planetary surface area which increases from magma up-welling and forming new lithosphere between the spreading continental plates.

-The water and gas fraction of magma plumes is discharged to the atmosphere from volcanoes and to the oceans from hydrothermal vents in the deep ocean trenches, which heats fills and fertilizes the expanding ocean basins.
+The water and gas fraction of up-welling magma is released to the atmosphere from volcanoes and to the oceans from hydrothermal vents in the deep ocean trenches, which heat fill and fertilize the expanding ocean basins.

-NEW VENTS DISCOVERED IN GULF OF CALIFORNIA
+NEW VENTS DISCOVERED IN GULF OF CALIFORNIA APRIL 4, 2019